 21.)
 How many images will I get?

 The amount of images will vary depending on how long I’m there.
 You can expect roughly 100 to 200 images.
 If you have a short labor I will stay and make sure I have plenty of other images so you will have all you need.
-If it’s too dark for me to shoot or if my presence is bothering you, there may be less images of the labour but I will supplement with as many fresh baby images as I can get.
+If it’s too dark for me to shoot during labour or if my presence is bothering you, there may be less images of the labour but I will supplement with as many fresh baby images as I can get.

 22.)
 Do you shoot video too?

 Yes.
-I take short video clips throughout the birth (unless the hospital forbids this) and I can edit them in to your Birth Story with the images creating this beautiful documentary of the best day of your life!
+I take short video clips throughout the birth (unless the hospital forbids this) and I can edit them in to your Birth Story film with the images creating this beautiful documentary of the best day of your life!
 To watch these Birth Stories click the links in my birth gallery:

 23.)
 Can I get a complimentary mini newborn or family session after baby is born instead of the complimentary maternity session that comes with the Birth package?

 There is no pressure to get the complimentary maternity photos taken, but please note that this free session is not interchangeable between newborn or family sessions.
 I offer this free maternity mini session after we meet to talk about your birth so you can see my work with you in it before you invest your trust and money in me because I understand that you can not retake your birth photos so you want to make sure you are choosing the right photographer for you.